Juan-Jones/earnonlinemoney/content/blog/how-to-start-a-podcast.md

 ### 17. Monetize Your Podcast

-Last but not least, let's talk about the elephant in the room: money.
+Now its time to [set prices for your services]({{< relref "pricing-your-online-services" >}}).
 While podcasting is undoubtedly a labor of love, there's no shame in exploring monetization opportunities to support your creative endeavors.
 From sponsorships and affiliate marketing to listener donations and merchandise sales, there are countless ways to monetize your podcast.
 Just remember to stay authentic to your brand and audience – nobody likes a sellout!

 ### 18. Evolve as a Podcaster